huaminghuangtw/Evergreen-Notes/Permanent-Notes/mistake.md

 > _“Never make a permanent mistake to solve a temporary problem.” ― Damon Suede, [Bad Idea](https://www.goodreads.com/work/quotes/26163619)_

+> _“Learn from the mistakes of others.
+You can never live long enough to make them all yourself.” — Groucho Marx_ [^1]

+> _“More people would learn from their mistakes if they weren’t so busy denying them.” — Harold J. Smith_

 ---

 Once is a mistake.
 Twice is a choice.
 Three times is a decision.